-Mitigation Measure 3.2-1 Right-to-Farm Disclosure
+3.2-1 Right-to-Farm Disclosure

-In accordance with the Lake County Code, the Applicant and/or HOA will inform prospective buyers of property, future owners, and current occupants of the Project Site of the County's Right-to-Farm Ordinance.
-This notification requirement will be included in the conditions, covenants, and restrictions (CC&Rs) for the Project.
+In accordance with the Lake County Code, the Applicant and/or HOA will inform prospective buyers of property, future owners, and current occupants of the project site of the County's Right-to-Farm Ordinance.
+This notification requirement will be included in the conditions, covenants, and restrictions (CC&Rs) for the Proposed Project.
 Additionally, buyers shall sign an acknowledgement of the disclosure statements once informed of the Right-to-Farm Ordinance, which shall be kept on file by an authorized agent of the Applicant and/or HOA.
-The notification shall include a description of adjacent agricultural operations so that buyers within the Project are aware of operational aspects of agricultural uses (e.g., noise, odors, and dust).
+The notification shall include a description of adjacent agricultural operations so that buyers within the Proposed Project are aware of operational aspects of agricultural uses (e.g. noise, odors, and dust).
 The disclosure shall also state that operations from the agricultural equipment may routinely exceed the Lake County Noise Ordinance standards.

-The measure identified above requires a description of adjacent agricultural operations so that buyers within the Project are aware of the operational aspects of agricultural uses including noise, odors, and dust.
-With implementation of the feasible mitigation measures described above, the Project's impact would be less than significant with mitigation.
+The measure identified above requires a description of adjacent agricultural operations so that buyers within the Proposed Project are aware of the operational aspects of agricultural uses including noise, odors, and dust.
+With implementation of the feasible mitigation measures described above, the Proposed Project's impact would be less than significant with mitigation.

-Implementation of the mitigation measure would lessen conflicts with the County's Right-to-Farm Ordinance, thus ensuring that implementation of the Project would not restrict neighboring land with respect to present or future agricultural uses.
-Therefore, the County hereby finds that changes or alterations have been required in, or incorporated into, the project that avoid or substantially lessen the significant environmental effect identified in the Final EIR [Finding (1)].
+Implementation of the mitigation measure would lessen conflicts with the County's Right-to-Farm Ordinance, thus ensuring that implementation of the Proposed Project would not restrict neighboring land with respect to present or future agricultural uses.
+Therefore, the County hereby finds that changes or alterations have been required in, or incorporated into the project that avoid or substantially lessen the significant environmental effect identified in the Final EIR [Finding (1)].

-The determination of compatibility of land uses typically relies on the types of land uses adjacent to and associated with the Project.
+The determination of compatibility of land uses typically relies on the types of land uses adjacent to the Proposed Project and associated with the Proposed Project.
 The identification of incompatible uses occurs if a land use is anticipated to disrupt the existing or planned use of an adjacent property.
 The Guenoc Valley Site is generally bordered by rural and agricultural lands.

 The majority of the Guenoc Valley Site border is adjacent to undeveloped grazing land or agricultural land.
 It is expected that cattle grazing would continue to occur as the primary agricultural activity on adjacent lands.
-Adjacent areas developed with intense agricultural uses, such as vineyards, which may involve activities such as spraying of pesticides or herbicides, are located along the eastern site border with Napa County, as well as within the Guenoc Valley in the "area excluded from the Project Site."
-Additionally, there are both existing vineyard blocks and additional areas available to be leased for potential future vineyard development.
-These leased vineyard development areas within the Guenoc Valley Site would be located within the proposed GVD "Agricultural Preserve Combining District."
+Adjacent areas developed with intense agricultural uses, such as vineyards, which may involve activities such as spraying of pesticides or herbicides, are located along the eastern site border with Napa

+County, as well as within the Guenoc Valley in the "area excluded from the project site".
+Additionally, there are approximately 990 acres of vineyard development currently within the Guenoc Valley Site and another 970 acres leased for potential future vineyard development.
+These leased vineyard development areas within the Guenoc Valley Site would be located within the proposed GVD "Agricultural Preserve Combining District".